CITS5206/Precision-Farming/WebServer/readme.md

 ## Quick start for client
 Option 1.
 Open python GUI, connect hardwares and click "START WEBSERVER", then access web application via browser.
 Option 2.
-Use an exacutable file to open the web application.
+Use an executable file to open the web application.
 (Ongoing development)